 - Merits and Demerits of the State Board

-CBSE vs State Board Highlights
+CBSE vs State Board: Highlights

-Candidates can check out the overview of differences between CBSE vs State board through the table below.
+The candidates can check out the overview of differences between CBSE vs State board through the table below.

 Criteria | CBSE | State Board |

-Education System | In the case of CBSE, the education system is centralised across the country. | Under the State Board, the education system varies for every state. |
+Education System | Centralized across country. | Education system varies for every state. |

-Mode of Language | English & Hindi | English & regional language |
+Mode of Language | English and Hindi | English and Other regional languages. |

-Grading System | All the central government schools follow the CCE grading system. | The grading system differs in each state. |
+Grading System | CCE grading system. | Grading system differs in each state. |

-CBSE vs State Board Learning Methods
+CBSE vs State Board: Learning Methods

 When comparing the learning methods of CBSE vs state board, the former is better.
 The learning methods of CBSE help students gain an in-depth understanding of topics.
 Moreover, it engages students in fun activities and allows them to apply critical thinking so that they understand the topics effectively.

-CBSE vs State Board Syllabus
+CBSE vs State Board: Syllabus

 Additionally, it is easier for students to understand the CBSE syllabus when compared to that of the State board.
 The CBSE syllabus also involves various practice-based questions that allow students to assess their knowledge of every topic.

-CBSE vs State Board Grading System
+CBSE vs State Board: Grading System

 Marks Range | Grade | Grade Point |